Save money on travel with these 12 websites and apps

 On a recent Baltimore visit, for instance, Peterson visited a quirky ‘duckpin’ bowling alley where you can bring your own beer and wine.
 The columnist recently compared travel search sites, too, to uncover which ones save you the most money on flights, hotels, and packages.

-Flyertalk blog, is a great resource for money-saving travel tips.
-Recent posts worth reading include “Tips for Getting a Free Airline Upgrade” and “How to Find Free Wi-Fi (Almost) Any Airport.”
-The blog’s tips column is another must-read.
+The Frugal Travel Guy blog, which is actually written by three women, is a great resource for money-saving travel tips.
+Recent posts worth reading include “Tips for Getting a Free Airline Upgrade” and “How to Find Free Wi-Fi (Almost) Anywhere in the World.”
+The blog’s rookie tips and FAQ is another must-read.

 The Penny Hoarder